strdr4605/strdr4605.github.io/posts/2024-02-06-react-native-lexical.md

 ### Create web app as npm workspace

-For this we will use [vite](https://vitejs.dev/).
+For this, we will use [vite](https://vitejs.dev/).

 ```bash
 npm create vite@latest lexical-editor -- --template react-ts
 ```

-Let's do a clean up and some changes in lexical-editor app.
+Let's do a cleanup and some changes in lexical-editor app.

 ```bash
 lexical-editor